Singapore PR Requirements (2026): Who Qualifies and What ICA Looks For

 Meeting the formal requirements does not guarantee approval.
 ICA may also consider competition among applicants, evolving policy priorities, and perceived integration.
 Applicants can reapply later after strengthening their profile or addressing identified gaps.

-About the Author: Sulochana Uthirapathi is the Founder of Transform Borders, a Singapore immigration consultancy established in 2017.
-She specialises in Employment Pass (EP), Permanent Residency (PR) and Citizenship applications, supporting professionals, families and corporate clients with legally guided and structured immigration processes.
+Sulochana is a Singapore immigration consultant specialising in Employment Pass (EP), Permanent Residency (PR) and Citizenship applications.
+She supports professionals, families and corporate clients with legally guided and structured immigration processes.